-L2 has integrated the latest SBB SatCom technologies by designing STC Kits and installing the latest systems offered by Rockwell Collins, Honeywell, CMC, and EMS SatCom.
+L2 has integrated the latest SBB SatCom technologies by designing STC Kits and installing the latest systems offered by Collins Aerospace, Honeywell, CMC, and EMS SatCom.
 For those aircraft owners and operators who are interested in integrating the newest SBB SatCom technologies, L2 offers the following FAA STC/PMA Kits and Upgrades for the following aircraft types:

 "You and your crew have been fantastic and a major help in getting our aircraft ready for delivery.
 Thank you and I look forward to your return. "